The worldwide Coronavirus

 It is often referred to as the “coronavirus disease 2019,” with the abbreviation “COVID-19”).
 1

 The most common symptoms resemble those of the flu: dry cough, tiredness, and fever.
 In more serious cases, people have difficulty breathing.

 Some victims have aches and pains, nasal congestion, runny nose, sore throat, and/or diarrhea.

-At least 35 research programs around the world are attempting to develop a vaccine for the virus, including at least six universities in Canada.
-However this is expected to take about 18 months before one is developed, checked out, mass produced, and made available for general use.
-2
+During 2020, at least 35 research programs around the world were attempting to develop a vaccine for the virus, including at least six universities in Canada.
+However this was expected to take many months before one is developed, checked out, mass produced, and made available for general use.2